MatzFan/gis_scraper/README.md

 For data import to a database [GDAL](http://gdal.org) must be installed and specifically the [ogr2ogr](http://www.gdal.org/ogr2ogr.html) executable must be available in your path.

-## Limitations
+## Known Limitations

-*NIX systems only - Linux/Mac OS X. ArcGIS MapServer data is readable directly by ArcGIS Windows clients.
+*NIX systems only - Linux/Mac OS X. ArcGIS MapServer data is readable directly by ArcGIS Windows clients 😉

-The following esri geometry types are supported:
+The following esri geometry types are so far supported:

 - esriGeometryPoint, esriGeometryMultipoint, esriGeometryLine, esriGeometryPolyline, esriGeometryPolygon

+Annotation layers are ignored, as are layers with no esri geometryType.

+Currently the JSON data for a whole layer is held in memory before being output.
+For large layers - e.g. >100,000 objects - this can be multiple GB of memory.
+Is this causes a problem for you please add a comment to [issue #4](https://github.com/MatzFan/gis_scraper/issues/4).

 ## Installation